ebatzer/Personal-Website-V2/content/project/clonal-allocation.md

 date = 2018-06-15

 # Project title.
-title = "Scale-Dependence of Biodiversity Loss"
+title = "Resource Allocation to CLonal Growth"

 # Project summary to display on homepage.
 summary = "An example of linking directly to an external project website using `external_link`."